Utkarsh1504/DSA-Java/lessons/java-setup.md

 ## IDEs

-It is a software development environment for writing, debugging, and testing Java programs. we can write code very smoothly using IDE.There are many IDE's available for java. for example, **[IntelliJ IDEA](https://www.jetbrains.com/idea/)**, [Eclipse](https://www.eclipse.org/downloads/), [Netbeans](https://netbeans.apache.org/download/nb120/nb120.html), etc.
+It is a software development environment for writing, debugging, and testing Java programs. we can write code very smoothly using IDE.
+There are many IDE's available for java. for example, **[IntelliJ IDEA](https://www.jetbrains.com/idea/)**, [Eclipse](https://www.eclipse.org/downloads/), [Netbeans](https://netbeans.apache.org/download/nb120/nb120.html), etc.

 After setting up JDK, install anyone of the of your favorite IDE just by clicking on the link and install it.